nealpage/nealpageart/src/pages/bio/index.md

 **Education:** Michigan State University, 2016.
 Cite Internationale Universitaire de Paris, 2015.
 University of Kansas, 2014.<br>
 **Apprenticeship:** Oliver Cole Gallery Wynwood, Miami, FL, 2018.
 Haigs of Rochester Objects of Art, Rochester, MI, 2019.\
 <br>
 **Artist Statement:** I strive to open art accessibility through precise, conceptual intention.
-My intent is mastering the blend of art history and contemporary cultural influence into creative & empathic artwork.
+My intent is to master the blend of art history and contemporary cultural influence into creative & empathic artwork.
 Bound to no medium, I pursue connectivity in the belief of creating art bigger than Art itself.
 As each piece relates to its space, I find importance in creating through my lived experience and I establish it from a place of service.